 Unlike alimony payments, child support payments are considered tax-neutral.
 This means that the payer cannot deduct or write off the payments, and the recipient cannot claim them as income.
 The way the IRS looks at it, a parent would not buy his child soccer equipment or purchase food and clothing, and then attempt to write this off when tax time comes around.
 Instead, child support payments are treated as the responsibility of the parent to provide the necessities of caring for a child.
 This is also why child support cannot be considered taxable income by the parent receiving payments – because it is to be used for the care and upkeep of a child.

 Can I Claim My Child if I Am Married Filing Separately?

 Typically, married couples fare better at tax time when filing jointly.
 However, circumstances arise in which it makes good tax sense to file separate returns.
 In the case of being married and filing separately, parents can decide between themselves who will claim the child on a tax return.
 Generally, if there is only one child, the parent who qualifies for the largest tax break claims the child on her tax return.
-But married couples filing separately may instead decide to split claiming multiple children between them.
+But married couples filing separately may instead decide to split claiming multiple children and W-4 additional withholding between them.

 Keep in mind, if a married couple is planning to file separately, neither parent will be eligible for the earned income tax credit unless one spouse has lived away from the other for the last six months of the year.
-That spouse then may be eligible for filing as head of household status, which would possibly make him eligible for the EIC if he meets other requirements.
+That spouse then may be eligible for filing as head of household status, which would possibly make him eligible for the EITC if he meets other requirements.

 Do I Qualify for the Earned Income Credit?